There are many housing associations in Denmark, covering a wide range of flats and single-family houses built with public subsidies.

 Non-profit housing associations often use waiting lists.
 Thus, you may need to wait a while before being offered an apartment or a house.
 In addition, you must be aware that in order to rent through a non-profit association, you must be a member and pay a yearly fee.
 However, the monthly rent is often less than if you rent from a private company or property owner.

-If you want to avoid a waiting list or paying a fee to a non-profit association, you can choose to rent an apartment or house from a private company or person.
-You can find privately rented apartments and houses on the internet and in one of the local newspapers.
+If you want to avoid a waiting list or paying a fee to a non-profit housing association, you can choose to rent an apartment or house from a private property owner.

-Finally, you can also choose subletting.
+You can also choose subletting.
 This could be an advantage if you are only staying here for a short amount of time, as the apartment or house may be furnished.